gagolews/stringx/.devel/sphinx/_build/html/_sources/rapi/strwrap.md.txt

 ## Description

-Splits each string into words which are then arranged to form text lines of no more of a given width.
+Splits each string into words which are then arranged to form text lines of mo more than a given width.

 ## Usage